dnfm/wii_scale/README.md

 ## License

-Released under the GNU GPL 3.0.
-Do with it what you please.
-I provide no warranty of any kind.
+Released under the same terms as perl itself.